ClipMX/mobile.android.blaze.pinpad.sdk/README.md

 - `true`: The client waits for the terminal to process the payment before receiving a response.
 - `false`: The response is returned immediately after registering the payment, without waiting for terminal confirmation (as in the previous version).

+If the Pinpad-Wait-Response header is not included in the request, the default value is false.

 ##### Timeout Behavior: